Choice overload is your biggest foe! Don’t fall prey: it’s common yet easy to avoid. Here’s how.

 Especially those daily, mundane choices like choosing food at a restaurant, clothing in a webshop, or what to cook for dinner.
 As soon as the time comes to make a decision, I feel a small ball of anxiety in the pit of my stomach, and my blood pressure starts to rise.

-If you can relate to this, well, luckily we aren’t alone in the world.
 Choice overload is paralyzing for many and often causes them not to decide at all.
-Or, perhaps even worse, causes them to be more dissatisfied with their choice compared to if there were fewer options.
+Even worse, it can causes them to be more dissatisfied with their choice compared to if there were fewer options.

 Unfortunately, the harsh reality of this issue is that there aren’t many signs of it letting up.
 Realistically, it will probably only get worse in the coming years.

 We live in a digital society.
-Virtually every store is online and if they aren’t… well, I don’t need to remind you what happened to Blockbuster and Barnes and Noble.
+Virtually every store is online and if they aren’t… well, I don’t need to remind you what happened to Blockbuster and Barnes & Noble.

 With the changing times, we believe it's worth arguing that the moment is long overdue for eCommerce companies to make it easier for their customers to make decisions.